codecholeric/gradle-plantuml-plugin/README.md

 version = '<your_plugin_version>'
 ```

-After this, just run the `:artifactoryDeploy` task after building, and the plugin will be automatically deployed to your local repository.
+After this, just run the `:artifactoryPublish` task after building, and the plugin will be automatically published to your local repository.

 To use this custom build in your project, just add the following to your `settings.gradle` file: